OFFICE OF THE DIRECTOR

 NOTICE TO BIDDERS

-U.S. GOVERNMENT PRINTING OFFICE EMPLOYEE STANDARDS OF CONDUCT
+U.S. GOVERNMENT PUBLISHING OFFICE

-Most of the contractors that produce work for the U.S. Government Printing Office (GPO) also are involved in commercial sector printing.
+Most of the contractors that produce work for the U.S. Government Publishing Office (GPO) also are involved in commercial sector printing.
 Dealing with government and commercial employees may at times be confusing when you are trying to decide what standards of conduct may apply to each group.
 These standards are oftentimes different and what is acceptable for one group may not be acceptable for the other.

 In an attempt to remove any doubts or misconceptions regarding the standards of conduct that GPO personnel must abide by, this informational sheet has been prepared for you.
 It is hoped that after reading this that you can avoid placing yourself or a GPO employee in an embarrassing or awkward situation prompted by a well intended gesture on your part.

 All GPO personnel are covered by an instruction that clearly spells out what is considered to be proper standards of conduct.
 In pertinent part, those standards are as follows:

 No GPO employee shall solicit or accept, directly or indirectly, any gift or favor, entertainment, loan or any other thing of monetary value, from any person, corporation, or group which --

 1. Has, or is seeking to obtain, contractual or other business or financial relationships with the GPO,

 Whether or not specifically prohibited it is intended that GPO employees avoid any action which might result in, or create the appearance of

 1. Using public office for private gain,